 The mothers-in-law are often more vocal about it and women often live in stress due to this.
 Sex determination is not legal in our country and so the issue becomes complicated.
 In most of the cases, it is the duty of the lady to somehow manage and produce a male child for the family.

 Sex Discrimination.
-The woman is not allowed to take a decision based on information about the gender of the baby at all.
+The woman is not allowed to make a decision based on information about the gender of the baby at all.

 Girl Child?
 If it is a girl, she might have to go through the process again after a year or so.
 So, many times the woman is forced to go through multiple pregnancies to balance out her family.